sswam/allemande/doc/guide.md

 Note that the buttons are small and only the icons are visible, not any text.
 The "Name" text is visible as tool-tips on computers, but not on mobile.

-Many buttons react differently to shift, ctrl, and Alt/Option click; experiment to find out!
+Some buttons react differently to shift, ctrl, and Alt/Option click; experiment to find out!

-To remove a message, react or comment, click the message, then press the appropriate button.
-If TTS is enabled, there's also a button to speak the message.

 | Component | Description |
 |---|---|